loss-plus-lambda/tbi-spec/README.md

 ---

-## 11. Conclusion
+## 11. Closing Position

-TBI should be evaluated as a practical research agenda for **quality under physical constraint**.
+TBI is proposed as a research agenda for **quality under physical constraint**.
 Its strongest near-term form is not literal thermodynamic backpropagation, but a disciplined closed loop connecting telemetry, routing, compression, and periodic retraining.
-The decisive question is empirical: can this loop move the Pareto frontier of quality, cost, and reliability on real workloads?
+The central hypothesis is empirical: can this loop move the Pareto frontier of quality, cost, and reliability on real workloads?

 ---